Industrial Internet of Things (IIoT)

 regression

-A set of steps and calculations used to analyze or predict how input or independent variables impact an output or dependent variable.
+A set of steps and calculations used to analyze or predict how inputs or independent variables impact outputs or dependent variables.
 Regression algorithms can be used in supervised machine learning models.

 reinforcement machine learning